 There are many lessons from Pixar's prowess at storytelling that we can take and apply to other forms of storytelling, including the 21st-century short-form presentation format.
 At the end of this documentary on the making of Toy Story, filmed before the film was released, there is a great line by Pixar's now legendary John Lasseter:

 "Everyone's going to talk about the fact that this is the very first computer animated feature film, but the computers are just tools [the computers] didn't create this picture, it's the people who created the picture." — John Lasseter

 In spite of Pixar's amazing technology, there has always been a focus on the people creating the picture, the people in the audience, and above all, the commitment to the story and the story process.

 Steve Jobs on Pixar, Hollywood, and Story

-This is a great, short clip of Steve talking with Wall Street Journal columnists Kara Swisher and Walt Mossberg back in 2007.
-In the clip Jobs tells how the typical live action film will shoot between 10- to one 100-times more footage than will actually appear in the film.
+In this 2007 interview of Steve talking with Wall Street Journal columnists Kara Swisher and Walt Mossberg, Jobs tells how the typical live action film will shoot between 10- to one 100-times more footage than will actually appear in the film.
 After shooting, the film is assembled in editing, which leaves most of what was shot on the cutting room floor.
 But animation is much too expensive to create a film in this way.
 Because animation is so expensive you have to edit the film before you actually make it, Jobs explains.
 This is where storyboarding comes in.
 The story team has sketches of each scene which follow the progression of the script.
 A film could have thousands of these.